happyteamio/website/content/blog/launch-go-in-aws-lambda-slack-slash-command-example.md

 ![](/images/post-go-aws-lambda/gateway_diagram.png)

-You can test your integration with a blue test button in upper left.
+You can test your integration with a blue test button on upper left.

 Ok, now from Actions menu, select `Deploy API` entry and create a new stage.